-- Students may start their courses any Monday during the entire year, but, as there are only eight available seats, reservations must be made well in advance and availability confirmed.
+- Students may start their courses any Monday during the entire year (except august), but, as there are only eight available seats, reservations must be made well in advance and availability confirmed.

 - Courses can be attended by beginners as well as by students who already know the subject and want to specialize or upgrade their skills.
 Programs may range from a sneak peek to a highly specialized professional training.

-- The weekly course schedule includes 30 hours of practical jewellery making for a minimum of 2 weeks and a maximum of 3 months.
-One teacher every 4 students.
+- The weekly course schedule includes 30 hours of practical jewellery making for a minimum of 2 weeks and a maximum of 6 months.
+There is one teacher at disposal every 4 students.

 - Personal tools are provided by the school.

 - A personal bench is at disposal for the whole duration of the course.

 - According to the project established together with the teacher, non-precious metals as brass and copper, and other materials (resin or semiprecious stones) are included in the course fees, as well as 20/30 grams of silver every two weeks.
 Any usage of gold or any additional quantity of silver is to be personally bought by the student.

 - Students can stay at school according to the opening and closing time.

 - The pieces produced belong to the students at the end of the course.

 Since the number of students for the Jewelry course is limited, before sending an application it is necessary to inquire about the availability of the course in the period of choice.